 Where a final order hearing (for example, a defended hearing) is required, you and the Department's Legal Officer (or contract solicitor) should both attend the full hearing.

 When the final order is made, record a “FVRO Alert" in Assist (whether or not the Deaprtment is the applicant).
 If the FVRO has been initiated by the Department on behalf of a child, select 'Dept. initiated FVRO' in the drop down box under 'sub type' and record the alert against the children protected by the FVRO.
 Save a copy of the FVRO on the case file.

 Breach of a FVRO is a crime.
 The Criminal Investigations Act 2006 sets out that breach of a FVRO is a “serious offence” and there is a “presumption of imprisonment” for repeated breaches of an FVRO.
 The person responsible for committing the breach is the person bound by the order.
 This means that if a perpetrator is found to be in breach of a FVRO, they cannot argue that the breach was ‘consensual’ or that they were ‘invited’, as it is ultimately their responsibility to abide by the conditions.

-If a child protection worker witnesses, or has evidence of a breach, it must be reported to the WA Police.
+If you witness, or have evidence of a breach, you must report it to the WA Police.
 Reports can be made to the local police station or to the Victim Support Unit in your area.
 For contact information, refer to FDV Referral Guide (in related resources).

 Breaches are also a significant indicator of risk.
-Knowledge of a breach should be factored into ongoing assessment and safety planning processes.
+Factor knowledge of a breach into ongoing assessment and safety planning processes.

-For information about Communities' role in circumstances where a child under the age of 16 years is named as the respondent to a FVRO or a Police Order see Orders Restraining Children (in related resources).
+For information about the Department's role in circumstances where a child under the age of 16 years is named as the respondent to a FVRO or a Police Order refer to Orders Restraining Children (in related resources).